pendulumftw/sd1_2020/README.md

 Step 3: java Exercise8

-Step 4: Selection whichever program you like
+Step 4: Select whichever program you like

 ------------------------